uniquid/developer-wiki/Documents/architecture.md

 ___
 Identity
 --------
-Each Entity has an **Identity** that is determined by possession of the **private key** that is never exposed out of the entity's boundaries.
+Each Entity has an **Identity** that is determined by possession of the **private key** that is never exposed out of the entity's boundaries.<br>
-This Private Key can generate the bitcoin address present in transaction.
+This Private Key can generate the bitcoin address present in transaction.<br>
-For each transaction the address must be a new one both for the Provider and the User.
+For each transaction the address must be a new one both for the Provider and the User.<br>
 The addresses generation is defined trought the BIP32 standard.

 ___
 BIP32
 ---
-The addresses generation is base on BIP Standard.
+The addresses generation is base on BIP Standard.<br>
-This way allow the system to generate a deterministic hierarchy of key starting from a **Seed**.
+This way allow the system to generate a deterministic hierarchy of key starting from a **Seed**.<br>
-This Seed is generated at the first run of the Entity and is based on a strong **RNG**.
+This Seed is generated at the first run of the Entity and is based on a strong **RNG**.<br>
 This is also the reason cause that Seed could be cosindered the **Identity of the Entity**.

 Below is reported how the BIP32's hierarchy is used inside the Uniquid Framework.